JaimeCababie/4-BIT-touch/README.md

 #There are 15 diferent key combinations available, therefore there are 15 actions called in the code:

-first an the funtion in the code is defined:
+first an the function in the code is defined:
 #then the macro that the 4BIT is going to execute is declared inside the function definition:

 	def action():